methadone addiction

 Best Way to Quit Methadone

 Patients who are addicted to Methadone should not go cold turkey because this could lead to dangerous consequences.
-Treating methadone addiction is quite difficult since it’s the same drug used to treat other forms of addiction.
+Developing a professional strategy for overcoming methadone addiction is essential, though it can be complex since the medication is often the same one used to treat other forms of opioid dependency.
 What professionals recommend is to taper the dosage of the drug each day.
 This method makes the withdrawal symptoms less severe and more tolerable.
 This also makes the patients crave less for the drug.

 The use of clonidine, a drug usually prescribed for patients with high blood pressure, to replace Methadone is also common.
 This drug can reduce some withdrawal synonyms and can also lessen the time needed for physical detoxification.
 Other drugs may be used to control other withdrawal symptoms.
 Sometimes an opioid antagonizer, naltrexone, is also given to the patients to block the euphoric effects of Methadone and reduce the drug craving.
 After physical detoxification, the patient will still need to undergo psychological therapy.

 Methadone is used as a replacement drug to treat addiction to opioids.
-But it also has the potential for abuse and can cause drug addiction.
-Treating methadone addiction can be tricky.
-But with the right care at the rehabilitation center such as Elevate Recovery Center, a person addicted to Methadone has a high chance of recovery.
+But it also has the potential for abuse and can cause drug addiction; therefore, addressing the root causes of methadone abuse is critical for long-term recovery.
+Treating methadone addiction can be tricky due to the drug’s long-lasting nature.
+However, with the right evidence-based care at a specialized center like Elevate Recovery, individuals can find the support they need to achieve a high chance of lasting recovery.

 Contact Elevate Recovery to Learn More About Methadone Addiction Treatment in Massachusetts